top of page

 Sponsors

-This event is co-hosted by the Western Community Assessment Network (WeCAN) and the Western Rural Development Center (WRDC).
+Co-hosted by the Western Community Assessment Network (WeCAN) and the Western Rural Development Center (WRDC).
 Together, we are committed to bringing rural leaders, organizations, and residents together to share practical solutions and strengthen communities across the West.

 image.png